shivam0307/Project-on-Diabetes-Prediction/README.md

 ![image](https://user-images.githubusercontent.com/107324616/179779255-ed3840c4-d44f-4fb1-b042-364fc9c0e0a7.png)

-The following steps are used to create a Machine Larning Project using predefined dataset:
+The following steps are used to create a Machine Learning Project using predefined dataset:

 1. Data Collection: The very first step is to collect the data and required dependencies.